skypjack/entt/docs/md/config.md

 never instantiated nor stored by the ECS module of `EnTT`.<br/>
 Use this variable to treat these types like all others and therefore to create a dedicated storage for them.

+## ENTT_NO_MIXIN

+`EnTT` automatically assigns mixins to all storage types to support signaling when creating, destroying, and modifying elements.<br/>
+Mixins can have a (most likely negligible) cost in terms of performance and compilation time.
+If unwanted, this macro suppresses automatic generation.

 ## ENTT_STANDARD_CPP